Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Nilpotent approximation of Smith ideals

-\begin{proposition} Let $\mathcal{C}$ be a locally presentable symmetric monoidal abelian category generated by a monoidal unit $V$.
-Assume that $V$ is finitely presented projective.
-Then, the class of finitely generated (resp. presented) objects of the arrow category $\mathrm{Ar}(\mathcal{C})$ is closed under push-out products. \end{proposition} \begin{proof} Let $f: X_0 \to X_1$ and $g: Y_0 \to Y_1$ be two finitely generated (resp. presented ) arrows.
-By Proposition~\ref{closed-compact}, for each $0 \le i,\,j \le 1$, the tensor product $X_i \otimes Y_j$ is a finitely generated (resp. presented) object of $\mathcal{C}$.
-Since filtered colimits and finite limits are commutative, the class of finitely generated (resp. presented) objects of $\mathcal{C}$ is closed under finite colimits.
-Therefore, the push-out $X_0 \otimes Y_1 \amalg_{X_0 \otimes Y_0} X_1 \otimes Y_0$ is a finitely generated (resp. presented) object.
-Hence, the push-out product
+\begin{proposition} Let $\mathcal{C}$ be a locally presentable symmetric monoidal abelian category generated by its monoidal unit $V$.
+Assume that $V$ is finitely presented and projective.
+Then the class of finitely generated (resp. finitely presented) objects of the arrow category $\mathrm{Ar}(\mathcal{C})$ is closed under pushout products. \end{proposition} \begin{proof} Let $f: X_0 \to X_1$ and $g: Y_0 \to Y_1$ be finitely generated (resp. finitely presented) arrows.
+By Proposition~\ref{closed-compact}, each tensor product $X_i \otimes Y_j$ for $0 \le i,\,j \le 1$ is a finitely generated (resp. finitely presented) object of $\mathcal{C}$.
+Since filtered colimits commute with finite limits, finitely generated (resp. finitely presented) objects of $\mathcal{C}$ are closed under finite colimits.
+Therefore the pushout $X_0 \otimes Y_1 \amalg_{X_0 \otimes Y_0} X_1 \otimes Y_0$ is finitely generated (resp. finitely presented).
+Hence the pushout product